 Charlotte Department of Transportation Memorandum

-Date: September 21, 2012
+Date: December 21, 2012

 To: Tammie Keplinger

 Charlotte-Mecklenburg Planning Department

 From: Michael A. Davis, PE Mile Unis

 Development Services Division

-Subject: Rezoning Petition 12-093: Approximately 1.41 acres at the intersection of Colony Road and Sharon Township Lane
+Subject: Rezoning Petition 13-016: Approximately 4.27 acres located on the east side

+of Wendwood Lane near

+the intersection of Randolph Road and Wendwood

+Lane.

 CDOT has completed a review of the subject petition in order to ensure consistency with the Transportation Action Plan (TAP).
 The TAP seeks to ensure that Charlotte's transportation network supports current and future land uses and includes streets that provide safe and comfortable mobility for motorists, pedestrians, bicyclists, and transit users.
 Based on our review of the petition, we offer the following comments.

-Vehicle Trip Generation

-This site could generate approximately 280 trips per day as currently zoned.
-Under the proposed zoning the site could generate approximately 730 trips per day if developed as multifamily apartments (for lease), or 645 trips per day if developed as condominiums (for sale).
-Neither scenario will have a significant impact on the surrounding thoroughfare system.

-The following are requirements of the developer that must be satisfied prior to driveway permit approval.
-We recommend that the petitioner reflect these on the rezoning plan as-appropriate.

-- 1. According to the City of Charlotte's Driveway Regulations, CDOT has the authority to regulate/approve all private street/driveway and public street connections to the right-of-way of a street under the regulatory jurisdiction of the City of Charlotte. - 2.
-Adequate sight triangles must be reserved at the existing/proposed street entrance(s).
-Two 35' x 35' and two 10' x 70' sight triangles are required for the entrance(s) to meet requirements.
-All proposed trees, berms, walls, fences, and/or identification signs must not interfere with sight distance at the entrance(s).
-Such items should be identified on the site plan. - 3.
-All proposed commercial driveway connections to a future public street will require a driveway permit to be submitted to CDOT for review and approval. - 4.
-Any fence or wall constructed along or adjacent to any sidewalk or street right-of-way requires a certificate issued by CDOT.
+Vehicle Trip Generation This site could generate approximately 270 trips per day as currently zoned.
+Under the proposed zoning the site could generate approximately 258 trips per day The following are requirements of the developer that must be satisfied prior to driveway permit approval.
+We recommend that the petitioner reflect these on the rezoning plan as-appropriate. - 1.
+Adequate sight triangles must be reserved at the existing street entrance.
+Two 35' x 35' and sight triangles are required for the entrances to meet requirements.
+All proposed trees, berms, walls, fences, and/or identification signs must not interfere with sight distance at the entrances.
+Such items should be identified on the site plan. - 2.
+All proposed commercial driveway connections to a future public street will require a driveway permit to be submitted to CDOT for review and approval. - 3.
+Any fence or wall constructed along or adjacent to any sidewalk or street right-of-way requires a certificate issued by CDOT. - 4.
+A Right-of-Way Encroachment Agreement is required for the installation of any non-standard item(s) (irrigation systems, decorative concrete pavement, brick pavers, etc.) within a proposed/existing City maintained street right-of-way by a private individual, group, business, or homeowner's/business association.

-Tammie Keplinger September 21, 2012 Page 2 of 2

-5. A Right-of-Way Encroachment Agreement is required for the installation of any non-standard item(s) (irrigation systems, decorative concrete pavement, brick pavers, etc.) within a proposed/existing City maintained street right-of-way by a private individual, group, business, or homeowner's/business association.
 An encroachment agreement must be approved by CDOT prior to the construction/installation of the non-standard item(s).
-Contact CDOT for additional information concerning cost, submittal, and liability insurance coverage requirements.
+Tammie Keplinger December 21, 2012 Page 2 of 2 Contact CDOT for additional information concerning cost, submittal, and liability insurance coverage requirements.
 If we can be of further assistance, please advise.

-D. Rorie

-cc: R. H. Grochoske
+F. Obregon cc: R. H. Grochoske B. D. Horton Rezoning File

-B. Canipe (NCDOT)

-Rezoning File